AleksandarIvezic/Bujinkan-tori/README.md

 # Bujinkan-tori
 >
-The goal of this project is to make a copy of already existing [BUJINKANTORI](http://www.bujinkantori.com/) website with some improvements in design and responsivenes.
+The goal of this project is to make a copy of the already existing [BUJINKANTORI](http://www.bujinkantori.com/) website with some improvements in design and responsiveness.

 ![screenshot](./Screenshot-NinjutsuTori.png)